progress/iceberg/PAS/Management/OEManager/ABL/USAGE.md

 - **add** - [Starts a new MSAgent](https://docs.progress.com/bundle/pas-for-openedge-reference/page/Add-a-multi-session-agent.html) for an ABL Application, provided the maxAgents setting has not yet been reached.
 - **stop** - [Stops a running MSAgent](https://docs.progress.com/bundle/pas-for-openedge-reference/page/Stop-a-multi-session-agent.html) for an ABL Application, provided there are any MSAgents to be stopped.
 It is advised to use the "close" task to adequately prepare each ABL Application for termination which includes terminating any active connections and stopping all running MSAgents.
-- **close** - This is a synthetic task which executes many of the existing tasks in a specific order to help safely prepare a PAS instance for shutdown.
+- **close** - This is a compound task which executes several existing tasks in a specific order to help safely prepare a PAS instance for shutdown.
 Before and after all of the following tasks are run, the "status" task is run to get a snapshot of the ABL Application.
 Any deferred log information is then flushed (flush), any available Client HTTP Sessions are terminated gracefully (trimhttp), and all MSAgents for the ABL Application are stopped (stop).
 - **reset** - Used to either reset internal MSAgent stats or to [clear any accumulated deferred log data](https://docs.progress.com/bundle/pas-for-openedge-reference/page/Reset-deferred-log-buffer.html).
 In most cases these actions will not be needed unless instructed by tech support.
 - **trimhttp / trimsingle / trimall / trimidle / refresh** - These tasks all affect the termination of "sessions" which requires additional context for correct operation.
 Please see the next section on **Trimming Sessions** for those details.